rktvpr/Horiseon-code-refactor/README.md

 - I refactored the code for Horiseon to clean up the HTML and CSS, making the website more accessable for all users.
 - I replaced semantic tags and fixed CSS selectors and kept the layout and view of the site the same as it was previously.

+## Acceptance Criteria

+GIVEN a webpage meets accessibility standards
+WHEN I view the source code
+THEN I find semantic HTML elements
+WHEN I view the structure of the HTML elements
+THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the icon and image elements
+THEN I find accessible alt attributes
+WHEN I view the heading attributes
+THEN they fall in sequential order
+WHEN I view the title element
+THEN I find a concise, descriptive title

 ## Installation

 - Right click the web page, then click inspect to see the changes